 Give your students a leg up on their video projects with editing tutorials, screenwriting basics, and story idea generation.

 TO SET UP A SESSION OR FOR MORE INFORMATION, PLEASE EMAIL TESS MCHAFFIE, PROJECT MANAGER, OR CALL 707.893.7150.

-Students with consistent access the arts have higher GPAs, higher standardized test scores, and lower dropout rates.
+Students with consistent access to the arts have higher GPAs, higher standardized test scores, and lower dropout rates.
 (Americans for the Arts)

 Many public schools in Northern Sonoma County – as well as rural districts across the country – do not offer digital media classes.
-The student populations are too small to warrant the addition of another elective of this type, or students are not able to elect these classes and fulfill their primary educational requirements.
+Student populations are too small to warrant the addition of another elective of this type, or students are not able to elect these classes and fulfill their primary educational requirements.
+AVFilm fills the gap!